Sage/carbon/.github/CONTRIBUTING.md

 * Include a detailed description of the feature you are adding in the PR.
 Ensure you have included information on how to setup and QA your new feature or bug-fix.

+* We prefer detailed commit messages and squashed commits.
+PRs with commit messages like 'WIP' and 'addressed comments', or long lists of commits will likely require amending."

 ## Project Structure

 - **`lib`**: contains transpiled files for release.
 This folder is transpiled during a release.
 Do not submit compiled JS with your PRs.